 Jump to:

-- What does a scope of work look like?
+What is a scope of work and why is it important?

 As part of your sales process, you can use detailed scopes in your proposals to show clients exactly what they can expect to see in the project.
 Seeing these details laid out in a document can help assure the client and make them feel more confident about moving forward and booking with you.